Twisted Superfields: Introduction

 The superspace gauge transformations of the model are built on the group U(3)$\times$U(3).
 The field content of the model includes constructions built in N=1 superspace that are not N=1 superfields but are nonetheless called ``twisted superfields'' by way of analogy.
 Specifically, the model includes a real ``twisted superfield'', an adjoint-representation chiral ``twisted superfield'', and three flavors of fundamental and anti-fundamental chiral ``twisted superfields''.

 An advantage to this theory \textit{not} being supersymmetric is that it can allow existing observed particles to be ``superpartners'' with each other (in the sense that superspace gauge transformations change them into each other).
 For example, in this model the partners of the gauge bosons (within the real ``twisted superfield'') are quarks.
-Also, due to the fact that the theory is holomorphic and gauge invariant, it is argued that some of the nonperturbative phenomena of supersymmetric gauge theories may apply to the present theory.
+Also, due to the fact that the theory is holomorphic and supergauge invariant, it is argued that some of the nonperturbative phenomena of supersymmetric gauge theories may apply to the present theory.

-After presenting the theory in the first two sections (and the Appendix), the third section shows how the theory can reproduce the existing forces and particles of the Standard Model, including neutrinos with their observed masses and mixing.
-The fourth section shows how the coupling constants of the theory converge at a unification scale.
-The fifth section of this paper shows how the model can reproduce a wide range of experimental results that differ from the Standard Model by 3$\sigma$ and 4$\sigma$.
-For example, the model may be able to reproduce the 4$\sigma$ anomalous magnetic moment of the muon and the 3$\sigma$ nonunitarity of the CKM matrix.
-In addition, the model predicts a new charged lepton, a new quark, a $Z'$ boson, leptoquarks, and other scalars.
-On the basis of published experimental data showing 2-4$\sigma$ hints of potential new particles, it is suggested that many of the new particles of this model may have already been observed.
+After presenting the theory in the first two sections (and the appendix), the third section shows how the theory can reproduce the existing forces and particles of the Standard Model, as well as the observed masses and mixing of neutrinos.
+The fourth section shows how gauge anomalies cancel and the theory's coupling constants converge at a unification scale.
+The fifth section of this paper shows how the model has the correct structure to reproduce many of the anomalies presented in \cite{Crivellin_2024} and other published papers, where experimental results differ from Standard Model predictions by 3-7$\sigma$.

+In particular, the paper predicts the existence of a seventh quark, three heavy lepton families, a light $Z'$ boson, a second Higgs boson, right-handed weak currents, and many additional scalars.
+Current experiments do not rule out these predictions; in fact data are better reproduced if they exist.

 Many of the ideas of this paper were originally published by the author in \cite{alternative}.
 However, this paper has heavily revised the structure of the theory, the parameter values, and the mapping to experimental results.
 This paper replaces that original paper.